 You’ve got to set yourself apart in the beginning.
 When the first message goes poorly it is pretty hard to come back from that.
-You are probably going to get ghosted.
+They will most likely ghost you.
 Don’t mess it up.
 Dedicate high focus here.
 That is what I did in January and it worked out great.

 In many cases the person was taken aback that I actually took the time to read their profile page.
 I sincerely do find other people intriguing and showing that genuine fascination worked out great.
 Be intrigued by other people.
 It’s fun and it just makes the conversation go so naturally.
 Less ghosting, more apparent trust, people were more genuine with me back because they felt I was being genuine to them.
 And then the next time I would post, they would comment on my next postings.

 It’s so much better when you can understand each other.
 You have way more potential to help someone you understand.
 Take the time to find out; it’s out there, you can find it on their LinkedIn pages or if not, go to their website.
 Be the rare person who actually reads it.

 Middle of a LinkedIn messaging sequence is the hardest and most important part

 The middle of the LinkedIn conversation is the hardest to get through, and where most sequences fail.
 If you begin the sequence correctly, you’re going to have a lot more success getting through the middle part because there is more trust to go on.